 For more gift inspiration take a look at the best gifts for women over 40.

 Maybe you could start your own Christmas or New Year’s Eve tradition of wearing the same scent each year.

 If you’re in sunnier climes this festive season, you may wish to check out our article on the best fragrances for summer.

 What are your favorite winter perfumes for women?
 Will you be trying something different this winter?

-Like this article?
+Like this article on the best winter perfumes?
 Save it on Pinterest!

 Want to get more articles from 40+style in your inbox, subscribe here.

 Support 40+style by using the links in our articles to shop.
-We receive a small commission (at no cost to you) which enables us to keep creating amazing free content for you.
+As an associate for Amazon and many other brands, we receive a small commission (at no cost to you) on qualifying purchases which enables us to keep creating amazing free content for you.
 Thanks!